tkow/redux-state-validation/README.md

 but, these come possible by original array to map object with computed props calculates if we transform as receiving errors soon.These data structure support needs ui-ids from an action ship them in payload or some properties like meta, I don't recommend doing using redux in nomal way, the reason is they may break loosely-coupled structure and the reusability of reducers already existed by additional arguments and error messages are not in same place of input location necessarily.

-# How Contributing
+# How You Contribute

-Anyone welcome if you want to help or use it better.
+Anyone welcome if you want to help or use it better.Please contact me or create issue freely.

 # License